 Subsidy eligibility also depends on the cost of the benchmark plan relative to your income

 If your plan changes mid-year such that it either becomes unaffordable or stops providing minimum value, you’ll have access to a special enrollment period during which you can enroll in a plan through the exchange, potentially with a subsidy assuming you’re still eligible based on income.

 But even if your employer’s plan isn’t adequate, eligibility for premium subsidies also depends on how much you’d have to pay for the benchmark plan without a subsidy.
 If that amount is already considered affordable, you wouldn’t qualify for a subsidy.
 This is fairly rare, but it does sometimes happen if the applicant is fairly young and living in an area where health insurance is fairly inexpensive.

 CHIP is often an option for middle-class children

 A quick word about CHIP (the Children’s Health Insurance Program) and Medicaid: Income limits for kids to qualify for coverage under Medicaid or CHIP are different in each state, but they can be quite a bit higher than the income limits for adults to qualify for Medicaid.
-A household of two with an income of $50,000 is a little under 300 percent of the poverty level in 2019, which would make the child eligible for CHIP in 13 states.
+A household of two with an income of $50,000 is at about 287 percent of the poverty level in 2021, which would make the child eligible for CHIP in 12 states and the District of Columbia.
 If adding your kids to your employer’s plan feels unaffordable for your family, be sure to check with your state to see if your kids might be eligible for Medicaid or CHIP instead.